Bridgy Fed

 Returns:

-ActivityPub actor URL, or None on error or not fouund
+ActivityPub actor URL, or None on error or not found

 Return type: